fibo/cleanup_git_branches/README.md

 ## Tip

-If you need to change default branch, once done remotly (for instance on GitHub), you need to update your local repository.
+If you need to change default branch, once done remotely (for instance on GitHub), you need to update your local repository.
 Assuming the new default branch is `main`, launch